Huotes/CommitMaker/README.md

 Chuck Norris originally appeared in the 'Street Fighter II' video game, but was removed by Beta Testers because every button caused him to do a roundhouse kick.
 When asked about this glitch, Norris replied 'That's no glitch.'

 When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.

+Chuck Norris originally wrote the first dictionary.
+The definition for each word is as follows - A swift roundhouse kick to the face.